QuTech-Delft/squidasm/docs/source/tutorial/section1_Basics.rst

 After the EPR pair is ready, we apply a Hadamard gate and measure the qubit.
 It is then required to send these instructions to the quantum network controller using ``yield from connection.flush()`` for both Alice and Bob.
-The next section, :ref:`label_netqasm_connection`, will go into more details regarding the connection.
+The next section, :ref:`label_netqasm`, will go into more details regarding the connection.

 Running the simulation results in either: